fampat/fampat-civ6-mod-giftittome/README.md

 [b]Every feedback and bugreport is welcome![/b]
 Special thanks to Gedemon from civfanatics and Tully's annex city-state mod for giving examples on modding cross-ui-gamescript after GS-Update!
 Also very special thanks to Sparrow for the Cheat Menu Panel!
-Helps alot while modding!
+Helps a lot while modding!

 [b]Want to support?[/b]
 Rate or Donate!